BlueBrain/nexus/src/main/paradox/docs/api/current/kg/views/index.md

 - `{size}`: Number - is the parameter that limits the number of results; defaults to `20`
 - `{deprecated}`: Boolean - can be used to filter the resulting views based on their deprecation status
 - `{rev}`: Number - can be used to filter the resulting views based on their revision value
 - `{type}`: Iri - can be used to filter the resulting views based on their `@type` value.
-This parameter can appear multiple times, filtering further the `@type` value.
+This parameter can appear multiple times, filtering further the `@type` value
 - `{createdBy}`: Iri - can be used to filter the resulting views based on their creator
 - `{updatedBy}`: Iri - can be used to filter the resulting views based on the person which performed the last update
 - `{search}`: String - can be provided to select only the views in the collection that have attribute values matching (containing) the provided string
+- `{sort}`: String - can be used to sort views based on a payloads' field.
+This parameter can appear multiple times to enable sorting by multiple fields

 **Example**